Vabysmo (faricimab-svoa)

 A doctor injects Vabysmo into the eye near the retina.
 The injection places Vabysmo into the space in the back of the eye called the vitreous cavity.
 This is called an intravitreal injection.3,6

 Vabysmo targets 2 different factors involved in blood vessel growth (angiogenesis).
 One factor is VEGF-A. This is a growth factor that promotes the growth and spread of blood vessels.
-The other factor is called angioprotein-2 (Ang2).
+The other factor is called angiopoietin-2 (Ang2).
 By blocking Ang2, Vabysmo makes the blood vessels more stable.1-3,9

 By stabilizing blood vessels in the eye, Vabysmo reduces inflammation and slows or stops vision loss.1,9

-What are the possible side effects of Vabysmo?
+What are the possible side effects?

-The most common side effects of Vabysmo are cataracts and bursting of small blood vessels just beneath the clear surface of the eye (conjunctival hemorrhage).3
+- Bursting of small blood vessels just beneath the clear surface of the eye (conjunctival hemorrhage)

 These are not all the possible side effects of Vabysmo.
 Talk to your doctor about what to expect when taking Vabysmo.
 You also should call your doctor if you have any changes that concern you when taking Vabysmo.

-Vabysmo should not be used if you have:3
+Do not use Vabysmo if you have:3

-• An eye infection
+- An eye infection

-• Inflammation of the conjunctiva (the clear membrane on the surface of the eye and the inner eyelid)
+- Inflammation of the conjunctiva (the clear membrane on the surface of the eye and the inner eyelid)

-• An overreactive immune system
+- An overreactive immune system

 There is not enough data to know if Vabysmo is safe to take while pregnant or breastfeeding.
 If you can become pregnant, you should use birth control during treatment and for some time after the last dose of Vabysmo.
 Talk to your doctor about your options for birth control and breastfeeding while taking Vabysmo.3